PSYC4410 Psychological Research Communication Skills

 - Contact hours

 - lectures: 3 x 2 hours; seminars: 1 x 2 hours.
-Students are also required to attend two School of Psychological Science colloquium presentations in Semester 2.
+Students are also required to attend two School of Psychological Science colloquium presentations in Semester 2, as well as the full-day Honours Conference in study break week.

 - Students are exposed to topics in psychology units that may cause some discomfort or distress in certain individuals (e.g. depression, suicide, trauma, eating disorders).
 They are required to demonstrate skills across a variety of different formats and contexts (e.g. written assessments, participation in practical work, contribution to group discussions, oral presentations, examinations), and so it is important to carefully consider whether they are able to cope with the demands of studying psychology and whether there is anything that would impact upon their ability to complete the requirements of the unit.
 Refer to individual unit outlines for more detailed unit information.